terrabrasilis/deter-amz-dashboard/README.md

 This project is old dashboards with new visual based in new TerraBrasilis styles.

-Here we have pure JavaScript code from old dashboard format only for Alerts of Legal Amazon.
+Here we have pure JavaScript code from old dashboard format only for Alerts of Amazônia biome.

 Including dockerized environment to run it into our swarm cluster.